2017–18 PGA Tour

-The 2017–18 PGA Tour was the 103rd season of the PGA Tour, and the 51st since separating from the PGA of America.
-The season began on October 5, 2017.
+The 2017–18 PGA Tour was the 103rd season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 50th season since separating from the PGA of America, and the 12th edition of the FedEx Cup.

 Changes for 2017–18

-The schedule contained 48 events, including two new ones: The CJ Cup in South Korea and the Corales Puntacana Resort and Club Championship, a former event on the Web.com Tour based out of the Dominican Republic.
+The schedule contained 48 events, including two new tournaments; the CJ Cup in South Korea and the Corales Puntacana Resort and Club Championship, a former event on the Web.com Tour based in the Dominican Republic.
 The Barbasol Championship was played in Kentucky, the first non-major PGA Tour event in the state since 1959.
 The Puerto Rico Open became an unofficial charity event in the wake of Hurricane Maria.

 Schedule

 The following table lists official events during the 2017–18 season.

 Unofficial events

 The following events were sanctioned by the PGA Tour, but did not carry FedEx Cup points or official money, nor were wins official.